min2ha/Shine-NG/README.md

 # Shine-NG
 Visualising Web Archive via Solr - Grails Framework version

+#### Grails Framework
+A powerful Groovy-based web application framework for the JVM built on top of Spring Boot

 ##### Grails prefers convention over configuration, therefore the location of files defines their purpose.
 Structure of the *grails-app* directory:

 - **assets** – a place where we store static assets files like styles, javascript files or images